How To Write A Postgraduate Personal Statement

 The personal statement may seem like an overwhelming task, but if you begin early enough and give yourself plenty of time to redraft it, you can easily write a stress-free statement.

-A personal statement for Masters programme is a piece of writing that you submit as part of your application.
+A personal statement for a postgraduate course is a piece of writing that you submit as part of your application.

 Essentially, it's your first chance to sell yourself to the university and demonstrate to admissions tutors you are a great candidate for the course.